 Sometimes when I visit London, I stay in the Earl’s Court (Kensington) area because it offers some of the best value accommodation in the city.
 My history with staying in Earl’s Court goes back to 2000 and my first trip to London as a college backpacker visiting over Christmas break.
 I flew into Heathrow Airport solo and cleared the hassle that is UK immigration, and jumped on the Piccadilly line with no accommodation booked.
 I asked a few people on the tube where to stay and someone told me to get off at the Earl’s Court stop (where I found a dumpy hostel that I don’t recommend, if it’s even still standing).
 But I’ve since returned to stay in Earl’s Court on several subsequent visits to London.
 A combination of nostalgia, value and close proximity to many of the cities attractions via the tube keeps me returning.

 There’s so much to experience in London, so this list only scratches the surface.
-If you have questions on how to spend a long weekend in London or on travel in general, email me at email@example.com and I’ll be happy to assist you!
+If you have questions on how to spend a long weekend in London or on travel in general, email me at email@example.com and I can assist you!